Easy Vegan Spinach Naan for Toddlers & Families

 Why You’ll Love This Recipe

-- Soft, fluffy and easy to tear – The naan stays wonderfully soft, making it ideal for little hands to grab, dip, and enjoy.
-I used this recipe right at the beginning of our BLW Journey without choking fear!
+- Soft, fluffy and easy to tear — The naan stays wonderfully soft, making it ideal for little hands to grab, dip, and enjoy.
+Perfect for BLW.

 - Simple ingredients you probably already have — No complicated steps or hard-to-find ingredients.
 Just pantry staples and a handful of spinach.